snabbco/snabb/README.md

 ## Examples

-Apart from the tests, there are now some examples at [ljsyscall-examples](https://github.com/justincormack/ljsyscall-examples).
-More to come.
+Apart from the tests, there are now some examples at in the examples directory; more to come.

 ## Testing